Eggplant can be a love-or-hate proposition. Here’s how to treat it right.

 “In terms of flavor, the lighter the hue, the more mild the eggplant — white eggplants being the most mild, followed by the pale green Thai fruits, magenta or purple and white striped varieties, then the dark purple globe eggplants,” Madison says.
 Longer Asian varieties also skew mild and less seedy, with thinner skin.
 Despite outward appearances, you won’t find much difference once you get to the flesh inside, so don’t be afraid to experiment with or substitute varieties.

 Prepping.
-In “Keys to Good Cooking: A Guide to Making the Best of Foods and Recipes,” Harold McGee says, “bitterness is not common in modern eggplants,” adding that if home cooks want to guard against it, however, they can salt eggplant before cooking.
+In “Keys to Good Cooking: A Guide to Making the Best of Foods and Recipes,” Harold McGee says, “bitterness is not common in modern eggplants,” adding that salt does not work to remove bitterness in the way you might expect.
 (Read more about the reasons for salting below.)
 Eggplant flesh darkens quickly, so if you’re making something where appearance counts, don’t let it sit out once cut.
 And whatever you do, if you’re roasting or grilling a whole eggplant, do not forget to prick holes in it.
 (Ask me — or my grill — how I know.)

 Cooking.
 “We need to be braver” with eggplant, Lipscombe says.
 Sure, we know and love eggplant Parm, especially this no-fry option you see above, but try stepping outside of your comfort zone.
 If you like fried green tomatoes, Lipscombe says, consider treating eggplant the same way, and maybe serve it with comeback sauce, too, a spicy Southern condiment that includes mayo, ketchup and hot sauce.